barohcambridge/website/content/games/index.md

 ![Driving](images/driving.jpeg)

-For a true arcade feel try out our gaming table, with old classics such as Pac-Man and Space Invaders.
+For a true arcade feel, try out our gaming table, with old classics such as Pac-Man and Space Invaders.

 ![Pac-Man](images/pacman.jpeg)